lukeIam/KeePassSubsetExport/README.md

 ## How to use?
 - Open the database containing the entries that should be exported
-- Create a folder ´SubsetExportSettings´ under the root folder
+- Create a folder `SubsetExportSettings` under the root folder
 - For each export job (target database) create a new entry:
   - set `Title` = `SubsetExport_MobilePhone`
   - set `Password` = The password for the target database